-Homeless people may also apply, the can use the address of the local Department of Social Services where they currently reside as their address and they can pick up correspondence received during the process there.
+Unhoused people may also apply, they can use the address of the local Department of Social Services in the locality where they currently reside as their address and they can pick up correspondence received during the process there.
 They should inform the LDSS of that they intend to do this so that the LDSS knows to hold the applicants correspondence for pick up.